TheFatJewish Mocks Beyonce’s Pregnancy Pic With Hilarious Baby Bump Photo

 TheFatJewish captioned the silly mock-up, “BEYONCÉ AND I ARE BOTH PREGNANT AS F**K. MAZEL KWEEN.”
 We knew someone would come along and parody what is sure to become one of the most famous photos ever, and he completely nailed it in his hilarious tribute.
 We’re all so happy that she’s going to be welcoming twins into the world and adding to her beautiful family, and hope to one day get the image of Josh’s naked body out of our heads!

 HollywoodLifers, what do you think of TheFatJewish’s parody photo of pregnant Beyonce?
-Is it super funny or too silly?
+Is it super funny or insulting?

 Copyright © 2017 PMC.
 All rights reserved.